This Is How I Went From CNA to LPN to ADN to BSN to MSN to Nurse Practitioner

 From a Licensed Practical Nurse to Registered Nurse (LPN to RN)

 Going to school while working full-time and having a growing family was extremely challenging and had its obstacles.
 In fact, because of family matters and the “life happens” factor – I had to take pathophysiology THREE times before passing.
 I was devastated.
 I thought I would NEVER become a registered nurse (RN).
 Fortunately, I didn’t give up.
-With the support of a great mentor and a will to succeed I was able to complete my prerequisites and get accepted into an LPN to RN bridge program.
+With the support of a great mentor and a will to succeed I was able to complete my prerequisites and get accepted into an LPN to RN bridge program where I was able to earn my Associate Degree in Nursing.

 After the one-year step-up program, I began to work on a cardiac step-down unit.
 And opportunely, the hospital I worked at had an ADN to BSN support program that allowed me to get paid full-time while I worked part-time to attend school part-time with a promise to work for the hospital for 2 years post-program.
 After completing the program, I began working in cardiac ICU.

 From Bachelor of Science in Nursing to Masters Degree in Nursing (BSN to MSN)

 Just when I thought I was done with school, my mentor encouraged me to not stop.
 She advised me that if I had the energy and interest to continue school (which I did) to keep going.
 So right after completing my BSN, I enrolled in a Clinical Nurse Specialist (CNS) MSN program with a focus on Nursing Education.